kushalthaman/kushalthaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Kushal (pronounced **/kʊʃəl/**, rhymes with cushion), an undergrad at Stanford studying Computer Science and Math.

-My interests lie in mechanistically understanding and building AIs that are vastly beneficial to everyone.
-These days, I spend my time working on deep generative models, and I enjoy reading about and working on compositional generalization, preference learning, [interpretability](https://arxiv.org/abs/2312.03096) and the science of learning and emergence.
+In the past, I worked on [science of neural network training](https://arxiv.org/abs/2312.03096) at [STAIR](https://stair.cs.stanford.edu/), and now think about in-context learning at [Stanford NLP](https://nlp.stanford.edu/) with Prof. Chris Manning's group.

-In my spare time, I like to read science fiction, do [photography](https://kushalthaman.tumblr.com/), explore mountains, play squash and soccer and romanticize life.
-Here's a bigger [list]() of things I like.
+In my spare time, I like to do [photography](https://kushalthaman.tumblr.com/), explore mountains, and play tennis and soccer.
 I currently don't write much on this blog, but I'm looking to change that.

 Reach out if you'd like to chat about anything you think we'd both enjoy!